 This page provides an overview of the security measures taken by GuardRails to protect source code, vulnerability data and user data hosted on our platform from unauthorized access.
 Where relevant, we include links to security guidelines and resources developed by third parties.

-- Multi-factor authentication: Use of multi-factor authentication is enforced for all services used by GuardRails thus reducing the risk of unauthorized access.
+- Multi-factor authentication: Use of multi-factor authentication is enforced for all critical services used by GuardRails thus reducing the risk of unauthorized access.

 GuardRails uses a secure channel using 256-bit SSL (Secure Socket Layers) encryption, the standard for secure Internet connections for all the traffic between desktop clients, mobile devices and our servers as well.
 All SSL termination points are hardened to provide highest levels of security.